ivantanev06/statistical-learning-portfolio/README.md

-# customer-churn-statistical-learning
+# statistical-learning-portfolio
-A statistical learning project using the Telco Customer Churn data set.
-Completed while working through 'An Introduction to Statistical Learning - Python'
+This github page contains all of my data analysis work on different data sets.
+I have been self-teaching statistical learning using 'Introduction to Statistical Learning - Python', and have attempted to apply each new chapter to a relevant data set.